Sweet and Spicy Shrimp Dip

 - In a small bowl combine the rice vinegar, garlic, ginger, red pepper flakes, warm water, lime juice and sugar.
 Stir until well combined.
 The warm water will help the sugar to breakdown.
 Set aside.

 - Devein and peel your shrimp, toss them with ½ teaspoon salt and 1 tablespoon olive oil.

-- Lay shrimp on the hot grill and cook for 4 minutes.
-Flip and cook for an additional 1-2 minutes.
-Remove from the grill once fully cooked.
+- Lay shrimp on the hot grill and cook for 2-3 minutes per side.
+Remove from the grill once fully cooked and pink in color.
 Let cool.